 3. Here are several more that will help squeeze out that extra profit and return on investment…

 - Target the right keywords and limit the number of keywords.
 Yes, you can have too many.
 The sound of 4,000 keywords might sound appealing.
-However, having too many keywords can lead to confusion and actually harm your campaign.
+However, having too many keywords can lead to confusion and harm your campaign.
 Unless you are willing to create ad groups and ad text based around each keyword, AdWords potentially won’t give you a high enough quality score for ads to show in the highly regarded top three ad spots (41% of clicks come from the top 3 spots).
-You can also be wasting spend due to higher click costs and possible clicks from unrelated searchers.
+You can also waste spending due to higher click costs and possible clicks from unrelated searchers.

 - Creating compelling ad copy.
 Make a searcher want to click your ad.
-Read our blog post here where we write about that.
+Read our blog post here, where we write about that.

 - Testing…testing.
-Create numerous ads and be sure to test them in order to figure out which ones are more attractive.
+Create numerous ads and be sure to test them to figure out which ones are more attractive.
 Even minor changes, such as removing or adding a word in the ad headline, can make all the difference.